ZZUFaceBookDL/Gated_Transformer_Network/README.md

 致谢。。。

 ## Contact
-Welcome to communicate, criticize and correct mistakes
+Welcome to communicate, criticize and correct mistakes.
+Please emailing to `masiyuan007@qq.com`